wimvanderbauwhede/gmcf/README.md

 ## Installation

-**NOTE: WRF/LES COUPLING DOES NOT WORK YET!
-The WRF/LES sources are not included, and need to be patched.
-Hopefully by the next push.
-But you can try the simple example with `model1`  and `model2` .**

 - You need to set the environment GANNET_DIR to the path of the gmcf folder, e.g. `$HOME/gmcf`.
 - In the gmcf folder, you need to source the etc/gannetrc file: `. etc/gannetrc`
 - You need to set the $CC, $FC and $CXX environment variables for the C, Fortran and C++ compilers.

 - To build the model1/model2 producer-consumer coupling example:

   $ cd $GANNET_DIR/t/ModelCoupling